msbCyricTohoku/VulnuScope/README.md

 ## License

-© 2025 WoundVision by XRadion Dynamics.
+© 2025 VulnuScope by XRadion Dynamics.
 See `LICENSE`.